Party in the U.S.A.: Critical reception

-Michael Hann of The Guardian said "Party in the U.S.A." was a cute pop song.
-Later, while reviewing the Wonder World Tour, he elaborated that the song was a reminder "that manufactured pop need not be a bad thing – if the manufacturing is good enough".
+"Party in the U.S.A." received critical acclaim.
+Michael Hann of The Guardian stated that "Party in the U.S.A." was a cute pop song.
+Later, while reviewing Cyrus's Wonder World Tour, he elaborated the song was a reminder "that manufactured pop need not be a bad thing – if the manufacturing is good enough".
 Jaime Gill of Yahoo!
-Music said, "Fortunately for Cyrus, [the other songs from The Time of Our Lives] flee your brain cells within seconds of their final chords, which means you're more likely to remember the breezily brilliant hit 'Party in the U.S.A.'"
+Music wrote, "Fortunately for Cyrus, [the other songs from The Time of Our Lives] flee your brain cells within seconds of their final chords, which means you're more likely to remember the breezily brilliant hit 'Party in the U.S.A.'"
 Mikael Wood of New York City's Time Out magazine described the song as a "killer tune [...] which proves that Miley makes for a much better rapper than you might expect".
-Heather Phares of AllMusic selected the track as one of the EPs best, describing it as a frothy party anthem suitable for Cyrus' alias, Hannah Montana.
+Heather Phares of AllMusic selected the track as one of the EPs best, describing it as a frothy party anthem suitable for Cyrus's alias, Hannah Montana.

-Erik Ernst of The Milwaukee Journal Sentinel said the song was "ridiculously catchy".
-Mikael Wood of Entertainment Weekly decided that "Party in the U.S.A." was Cyrus' bouncy attempt at urban music, since she had previously transitioned into other markets.
+Erik Ernst of The Milwaukee Journal Sentinel called the song "ridiculously catchy".
+Mikael Wood of Entertainment Weekly decided that "Party in the U.S.A." was Cyrus's bouncy attempt at urban music, since she had previously transitioned into other markets.
 Jessica Holland of The Observer deemed "Party in the U.S.A." one of the highlights on The Time of Our Lives.
-Michael Menachem of Billboard stated the song was one of Cyrus' most entertaining songs.
+Michael Menachem of Billboard stated the song was one of Cyrus's most entertaining songs.
 Menachem continued, "[Dr. Luke] injects the song with an energy recalling Robyn and early Gwen Stefani.
 After successfully tackling dance and country formats and delivering one of the year's strongest ballads ('The Climb'), Cyrus continues to show off her impressive range."
-Ryan Brockington of The New York Post said that although the track was more mainstream than Cyrus' prior singles, he did not hate it.
+Ryan Brockington of the New York Post said that although the track was more mainstream than Cyrus's previous singles, he did not dislike it.
 Vicki Lutas of BCC described "Party in the U.S.A." as "a breath of fresh air" while being "seriously stomping" and slightly relatable.
-She said the song's best attribute was Cyrus' voice and concluded that Cyrus contains an ability of making her voice sound interesting all the time.
+She said the song's best attribute was Cyrus's voice and concluded that Cyrus contains an ability of making her voice sound interesting all the time.
 Upon listening to the track, Lutas feels that "suddenly you think someone else is in the room with you and you've got all the ingredients for, well, a huge party contained in one little song."